Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Results

 \subsubsection{Dynamic equations \& numerical details}

-The dataset consists of velocity fields obtained in the DNS for a rectangular geometry, as shown in the schematic drawing in figure~\ref{fig7}(a).
+The dataset consists of velocity fields obtained in the DNS for a rectangular geometry, as shown in the schematic drawing in Fig.~\ref{fig7}(a).
 The temperature boundary conditions at the bottom plate are $\theta =0.5$ for $0 \leq x \leq 0.1$ and $\theta =-0.5$ for $0.9 \leq x \leq 1$, all the other walls are adiabatic.
 No-slip boundary conditions are imposed at all walls for the velocity field.
 The calculations were carried out using the {\sc goldfish} code, as in the previous section.
 Further details can be found in \cite{Reiter2020}.
-The original grid is $N_{x} \times N_{y} \times N_{z}=66 \times 1026\times 98$, where $N_x$, $N_y$, and $N_z$, denote the number of grid points in the mean-flow $x$-direction, the spanwise $y$-direction and the $z$-direction, which is normal to the heated and cooled bottom plates, respectively.
-Though, since plumes and oscillations are concentrated above the heated plate, we extract only the data inside the shaded domain, shown in figure~\ref{fig7}(b), with $N_{x} \times N_{y} \times N_{z}=66 \times 200\times 98$.
+The original grid is $N_{x} \times N_{y} \times N_{z}=1026 \times 66 \times 98$, where $N_x$, $N_y$, and $N_z$, denote the number of grid points in the mean-flow $x$-direction, the spanwise $y$-direction and the $z$-direction, which is normal to the heated and cooled bottom plates, respectively.
+Though, since plumes and oscillations are concentrated above the heated plate, we extract only the dynamically most important data inside the shaded domain, shown in Fig.~\ref{fig7}(b), with $N_{x} \times N_{y} \times N_{z}=200 \times 66\times 98$.
 The truncation number $r$ is set to 80 to ensure the dominant modes can be captured properly.
 Since the plume emission motion is more than ten times faster than the oscillatory flow, a small time interval is needed to capture the fast plume emission while a large number of velocity-field samples is required to simultaneously identify the slow oscillations.
-To save computational resources, we decouple the two tasks and use two datasets comprised of 200 snapshots each, sampled at different time intervals: $0.1$ free-fall time units for the fast plume emission and $0.5$ free-fall time units for the slow oscillatory flow.
+To save computational resources, we decouple the two tasks and use two datasets comprised of 200 snapshots each, sampled at different time intervals: $0.1$ free-fall time units for the fast plume emission and $0.5$ free-fall time units for the slow oscillatory flow. \blue{As discussed in the previous section, it is in principle possible to extract both phenomena from a single dataset.}